Harshitgupta1023/website_ctf/server/README.md

 # Installing Dependencies

-Now we need to get all our dependcies right run the following commands to get the project going
+Now we need to install all the dependencies by running the following commands

 `$ npm install --global yarn`